 - E-Fund typically invests in angel, seed, or pre-A funding rounds, but may also invest in subsequent financing rounds if feasible.

-- E-Fund acts as an early stage investor, with a typical holding period of approximately 5 years.
+- E-Fund acts as an early stage investor, with long-term holding.

 - The initial investment in each Start-up is limited to a maximum amount of HK$2M.